Courage is not the absence of fear but rather the judgment that something else is more important than fear. ~Ambrose Redmoon

 Will it affect our ability to get life insurance or will my current health insurance increase?

 Are there resources for us to get assistance?

-What annual tests do we need in order to stay alive?
+What do we need to do to protect ourselves?

 How do we adapt and learn to live with this?

 How will this change our lives?

 There are a lot of questions when one is diagnosed.
 It is a time of uncertainty, of being diagnosed...and especially if one is facing with the challenge of recovering from a cancer.

 This section is intended to assist one another through the myriad of processes, the hundreds of questions and the fears of the unknown encountered during the journey of traveling through life with Lynch syndrome.
 If you have a question and need need, just call...
 702-298-3911.
 We are here for you.

 Hopefully, many of these questions will be answered.
 We are here for one another.
 That is what Lynch Syndrome International is all about...caring for one another, creating public awareness of Lynch syndrome, educating medical professionals and protecting families and saving lives.

 This diagnosis is a reminder that this is the life you’ve got.
 And you’re not getting another one.
 Whatever has happened, you have to take this life and treasure and protect it. ~Elizabeth Edwards